 Halloween is a night to step outside yourself and enjoy a walk on the wild side.
 Maybe that means donning a crazy costume and going to a Goth dance party, or maybe it just means trying a cider a little outside of the norm.
 Colorado-based Stem Ciders, never one to shy away from bold and inventive flavor combos, just released its seasonal, Chile Guava.
 If you want to take a walk on the wild side, try a can of this off-dry cider, crafted with fresh pressed apple juice, guava and a guajillo chile infusion.
 This takes fall spice to a whole new level!

 Just like the fall season, cranberries evoke parts of the summer behind us, as well as the winter before us.
 Semi-dry, with a bold, fruit-forward flavor, Tieton Ciderworks’ Cranberry Cider is a refreshing, sweet-tart beverage to try on Halloween.
-Fresh-pressed cranberry juice and fermented apples are fast friends in this 6.9% ABV sipper, and we happen to think it would make a great pairing with fun-sized milk chocolate bars left over from the Halloween candy bowl.
+Fresh-pressed cranberry juice and fermented apples are fast friends in this 6.9% ABV sipper, and we happen to think it would make a great pairing with chocolate bars left over from the Halloween candy bowl.

 Which ciders are on your must-try list this Halloween?
 Let us know!